 The first thing to know is that setting goals in life is very important no matter where you are in life.
 Without them, it is very difficult to make progress as it is impossible to know for sure what tasks or activities to do to be successful.

-This is why it’s so important to use S.M.A.R.T goals, because this way, you are increasing your chance at being successful as you are confirming that the goals you are setting are realistic and therefore achievable, you can identify the metrics that define success and the way to get them.
+This is why it’s so important to use SMART goals, because this way, you are increasing your chance at being successful as you are confirming that the goals you are setting are realistic and therefore achievable, you can identify the metrics that define success and the way to get them.
+For example, if you want to implement a Messenger chatbot into your marketing strategy, you need to define your goal precisely.
+Is that goal attainable and relevant to your company?
+Will you be able to measure the results you’re expecting

 Using this strategy means you can clarify your ideas and focus your efforts, which gives you a sense of direction and helps you push yourself further, which is how you are going to be able to achieve the goals you have set for yourself or your company.